FRICTION STIR WELDING: BUTT & LAP COMPARISON

 Hooking

-Contrary to lack of penetration, it is more difficult to prevent hooking and kissing-bond defects from occurring.
-To do this, it is necessary to rely on experts who perform adequate welding parameters and to use the correct FSW tool.
-But don’t worry, from Stirweld we can help you.
+Unlike the lack of penetration, it is more difficult to prevent hooking and kissing-bond defects from occurring.
+For this, it is necessary to rely on experts who perform adequate welding parameters and use the correct FSW tool.
+But don’t worry, at Stirweld we can help you.

 Hooking defect creates a crack initiation and therefore reduces the fatigue resistance.
 This defect does not produce a direct breakage of the welded piece but, with time, as the two parts are not completely welded but simply hooked together, both parts could end up separating: